 Adapted from a post originally appearing on mattsteelmakes.com.

-Next we’re ready for the branding workshop.
 We typically conduct this process with you over a period of one or two weeks and one or more meetings.
-Here’s a brief outline of what we do.
+Here’s a brief outline of what we do and what you’ll get.

-We’ll gather examples of identities in action – anything that could inspire and influence your brand’s direction.
-We’ll look for good examples of brand voice, i.e. verbal personality.
-We’ll collect visual elements from within your industry and others, including logos, color palettes, typography, imagery, print collateral, websites, and more.
+We’ll gather examples of brand identities in action – anything that could inspire and influence your brand’s design language.
+We’ll collect case studies and clippings from within your industry and others, including logos, color palettes, typography, imagery, print collateral, websites, signage, and more.
 Anything is fair game.
 The only bad research is no research at all.
 All you need to do is three to four hours of hunting and gathering.
 The bulk of research will be my team’s responsibility.

-We’ll lead a focused full-day meeting with the top stakeholders from your team.
-(We usually wrap up ahead of schedule.)
-We’ll start by reviewing examples of voice, which will help us create lists of attributes and values that your brand will embody.
-Next, each of us will take turns presenting our visual research and discussing each image or case study’s merits or shortcomings.
-Everything that we all find to be relevant and valuable will be added to a mood board.
+We’ll lead a focused full-day meeting with the core stakeholders from your team.
+Each of us will take turns presenting our visual research and discussing each image or case study’s merits or shortcomings.
+Everything that we all find to be relevant and valuable will be added to a visual brief that will emerge over the course of the day.
 We’ll also review what your competitors are doing, what’s working for them, and what isn’t.

-As a result of our brand discovery workshop, you’ll glean:
+As a result of our design workshop, you’ll glean:

 1. New vision

 You’ll start to see how your brand could take shape.
-Every client who has gone through this process has walked away with greater clarity about how to position their brand for success.
+Every client who has gone through this process has walked away with greater clarity about how to position their company for success.

 2. New focus